10 RV Security Tips To Keep You Safe From Theft

 7. Befriend your neighboring RVers.

 Even if you’re not staying in a park for long, start up a conversation with your neighbors.
 They can keep an extra set of eyes out and will know when someone does not belong.

 8. Put items away if you’re leaving the campground.

 To eliminate any temptation for thieves, put all of your things away prior to leaving your site.
 This could include camping chairs, cooking equipment, and/or firewood.
 Don’t make it easy for them!

 9. Upgrade your RV’s locks.

 Most RVs come with the standard default locks from the factory.
-For an extra measure of security, swap these locks out for keyless entry.
+For better RV security, swap these locks out for keyless entry.
 RVLock V4 is a popular option with an 8-digit keypad and a 4-button fob remote.